Dev-Somesh/DevWrapped/README.md

 ---

 ## ▣ THE PRIVACY VAULT
-In an era of data harvesting, **DevWrapped** follows a zero-retention policy:
+In an era of data harvesting, **Dev-Wrapped** follows a zero-retention policy:
 - **NO** database connections.
 - **NO** tracking cookies.
 - **VOLATILE_AUTH**: Tokens are purged instantly upon session close.